codehub-learn/development-environment-setup/Azure_Student_Trial.md

 Note: If the end of the subscription has been reached (because you activated the trial sometime in the past), you can also renew (extend) the subscription and you will start anew.

 4. Follow all the steps and finish the registration.
-Afterwards, head to the following link (Azure Portal): https://portal.azure.com/:
+Afterwards, head to the following [link](https://portal.azure.com/) (Azure Portal).
 ![img_4.png](images/azure_for_students_img_4.png)